 You must divide your group into teams and pick both a starting and ending point for the scavenger hunt.
 Every group gets a printed list of the options for taking photos, and you can even decide to assign values to each item with more complicated or hard to capture photos worth extra points.
 Teams don’t need to complete the list or accomplish it in a certain order, but they’ll have to all meet back at the ending place by a certain time.
 The winning team could be the one that captures every photo on the list, gains the most points, is the most creative, or a variety of other ways to make it challenging and fun for all involved.
 Deciding which teams walk away with the win is by far the most fun part of the entire thing.
 It can be based simply on who gets each photo on the list, gains the most points for difficult photos, or which team boasts a lot of creativity in their photos.

-Your scavenger hunt can include props, but whatever items are included, but remember that teams will have to carry these things around for the day.
+Your scavenger hunt can include props, but remember that teams will have to carry whatever items are included around for the day.
 Keep them small enough to fit in a backpack, and light so there isn’t anything too heavy or cumbersome to carry.

 Here are a few suggested scavenger hunt rules: